-Equity is important to consider in relation to different physical and social environments, with Māori and Pacific People more likely to live in overcrowded housing, multigenerational housing, and more likely to face socioeconomic barriers with access to poor housing.[1]
+Equity is important to consider in relation to different physical and social environments.
+Māori and Pacific peoples are more likely to live in overcrowded and multigenerational housing, and more likely to face socioeconomic barriers with access to poor housing.[1]
 People living in rural communities (especially Māori) are more isolated and inaccessible to healthcare interventions including vaccination clinics.
-These broader social determinants of health will need to be explored to examine where they may be increased vulnerability to infection.
+The impact of these broader social determinants of health on vulnerability to infection will need to be explored.

-These risks also need to be balanced against the risks of prolonged school closure on wellbeing and education for young people, the need for access to education, and how this could impact on equity by further increasing current social and economic inequities.
+The risks of COVID-19 also need to be balanced against the risks of prolonged school closure on wellbeing and education for young people, the need for access to education, and how this could impact on equity by further increasing current social and economic inequities.